Sept. 24, 2008

 1 is the probability of an event that is sure to happen.
 The probability that the sun will rise tomorrow is 1.

 0 is the probability of an event that cannot happen.
 The probability that the Gamecocks will win a football national championship is 0.
 (Ha!
 Ha!
 Just a joke.
-Maybe Spurrier can do it!)
+Maybe Coach Spurrier can do it!)

 Here's how you get probabilities between 0 and 1: Suppose there are a number of equally likely events.
 Some events represent a "win" and some a "loss."
 The probability of winning is the number of winning events divided by the total number of events.
 Such well-defined situations arise in practice only in games.